- What is shea butter?

 What is shea butter?Shea butter is also called shea butter (butyrospermum parkii).
-It is a vegetable butter and is a real superfood for the skin, which comes from the seeds of the fruit of the shea tree.
+It is a vegetable butter and is a real superfood for the skin, which comes from the seeds of the fruit of the Karité tree.
 For hundreds of years, raw shea butter has been extracted from the nuts of the tree of life.
-The butter provides mild UV protection (up to SPF ~6) and supplies the skin with essential fatty acids and the nutrients necessary for collagen production.
+The butter provides mild UV protection (up to SPF ~ 6) and supplies the skin with essential fatty acids and the nutrients necessary for collagen production.
 Shea butter has been used for years in Africa and many other locations to nourish the skin and hair.
-It also has a long history of medicinal use, so wound care and even the treatment of leprosy are examples of people using shea butter.
+It also has a long history of medicinal use, such as wound care and even the treatment of leprosy are examples of what people use shea butter for.
 It is also not uncommon in that part of the world to also eat pure shea butter, just as we use palm oil in products.
-There are differing opinions on whether it is healthy to eat and because some studies suggest that taking shea butter can interfere with the digestion of other proteins, we only use it on our skin and hair.
+There are varying opinions on whether it is healthy to eat and because some studies suggest that ingesting shea butter can interfere with the digestion of other proteins, we only use it on our skin and hair.

-Our shea butter comes from Northern Ghana of the African savannah.
+Our shea butter comes from Northern Ghana, the African savannah.
 The nuts and seeds used to make our products are picked and collected in the wild.
-This means that no forest has been cleared or agricultural land is occupied by plantations.
+This means that no forest has been cut down or agricultural land is occupied by plantations.

 1. Where does our shea butter come from?

-Shea butter comes from the nut of the shea and is a seed fat that comes from the shea tree.
+Shea butter comes from the shea nut and is a seed fat that comes from the shea tree.
 The shea tree (Vitellaria paradoxa) is found in East and West tropical Africa.
 Our shea butter is made by hand in the traditional way.
-As it has been done for hundreds of years.
+As this has been done for hundreds of years.
 The shea butter comes from two oily grains in the seed of the shea tree.
 After the kernel is removed from the seed, it is ground into a powder and boiled in water.
-The butter then rises to the top of the water and solidifies.
+The butter then rises to the top of the water and becomes solid.
 This traditional production method results in soothing, moisturizing ointments and soaps that care for and repair the skin like no other product can.
-It makes the skin soft and has a number of caring properties.
-As soon as the shea butter arrives in the Netherlands, it is filtered with a professional filter to ensure that it is 100% clean.
+It makes the skin soft and has many caring properties.
+Immediately when the shea butter arrives in the Netherlands, it is filtered with a professional filter to ensure that it is 100% clean.
 Shea butter is also used in the popular African Black Soap.
 (1)

 2. How is shea butter made?

 Shea butter contains UV-B absorbing triterpene esters, such as cinnamic acid and tocopherols.
-In addition to these good properties, it also contains a high percentage of phytosterols, triterpenes and hydrocarbons such as karitene.
-It also includes:
+In addition to these good properties, it also contains a high percentage of phytosterols, triterpenes and hydrocarbons such as shearite.
+It also contains:

 Pure Shea butter contains five main fatty acids, namely palmitic acid, stearic acid, oleic acid, linoleic acid and arachidic acid.
-It has a higher proportion of stearic acid and oleic acid which together accounts for 85-90% fatty acids.
-Stearic acid provides a solid consistency, while oleic acid affects the hardness or softness of the vegetable butter.
+It has a higher proportion of stearic acid and oleic acid, which together account for 85-90% fatty acids.
+Stearic acid provides a firm consistency, while oleic acid affects the hardness or softness of the vegetable butter.

 3.1 Fatty acids: